 “But they do melt into the landscape,” he laughs.
 “It can be hard to see and catch them in the reef and the rocks.”

 That doesn’t seem to be a problem for the divers, who are zipping back up the beach with grins on their faces and several fist-sized oysters in their hands.
-Walter stands poised with his shucker, and soon sets to work cracking into the shells and preparing the first course.
-Working with nothing but knives and bowls, the sous-chef seems to be conjuring a meal out of thin air.
+Walter stands poised with his shucker, and soon sets about cracking into the shells and preparing our first course.
+Working with nothing but knives, bowls and the odd piece of fruit, the sun-kissed sous-chef seems to be conjuring a meal out of thin air.

-The first dish out of the magical island kitchen is ceviche — sliced oyster cured in lime juice.
-It’s a plate that would usually take an hour to prepare, but Ecuadorian oysters are so fresh and of such high quality that this took barely ten minutes.
-Garnished only with scrapings of thick green zest, it is stunningly simple, simply stunning, and a headlong dive into the piquant, playful food of this country.
+And the first dish out of the magical island kitchen is ceviche — sliced oyster cured in lime juice.
+It’s a plate that would usually take an hour to prepare, but these oysters are so fresh that this took barely ten minutes.
+The flesh is yet to denature, Pacheco explains, so the antibacterial juice has less to do.
+Instead, garnished only with several scrapings of thick green zest, the dish is stunningly simple, simply stunning — and a headlong dive into the piquant, playful food of this country.

 “Oysters are a very versatile product,” Pacheco chews.
 “And they are beautiful to work with because you can do so much with them.”

 The next hour serves only to prove the chef right.
-On the isolated beach of Isla Cayo, five more courses are plucked from the ocean and brought to our table — via the scarred, talented hands of sous-chef Walter.
+On the isolated beach of the islet, five more courses are plucked from the ocean and presented to our table — via the scarred, skilful hands of sous-chef Walter.
 Oysters topped with onion so thin the sun shines through it.
-Oysters swimming in bottomless bowls of passion fruit and artichoke sauce.
-Oysters that have navigated whirlpools of mango oil, rockfalls of crunchy salt and firestorms of jalapeño.
-All fresh, all natural, all outlandishly good.
+Shellfish swimming in bottomless bowls of passion fruit and artichoke sauce.
+Seafood that has navigated whirlpools of mango oil, rockfalls of crunchy salt and firestorms of jalapeño.
+All fresh, all natural, all implausibly good.